Preventing Electrical Shocks

-There’s No Such Thing as a Safe Shock — Here’s What You Can Do to Prevent One
+There’s No Such Thing as a Safe Shock.

-The majority of Ontarians say they’ve received a shock.
-And although people may brush off a little zap from a toaster or a buzz from an outlet, new research shows that even low-voltage shocks can have serious long-term after effects like memory loss, anxiety and pins and needles.
+Most Ontarians say they’ve received a shock.
+Although you might brush off a little zap from a toaster, even low-voltage shocks can have serious long-term aftereffects, such as memory loss, anxiety, and pins and needles.

-Kids are especially curious and are natural explorers who get their hands on everything, which puts them at-risk for shock.
-On average, more than 110 kids under 15 end up in the emergency room each year in Ontario because of an electrical injury.
+Kids are especially curious and are natural explorers who get their hands on everything, which puts them at risk for shock.
+On average, more than 110 kids under 15 end up in the emergency department each year in Ontario due to an electrical injury.
 More than half are under the age of five.

-- If your outlet has a missing or broken cover plate, replace it immediately.
+- Replace missing or broken outlet cover plates immediately.
 Outlet covers create a barrier between people and exposed wires.

-- Install tamper-resistant (TR) receptacles to protect younger children from shocks.
-They have special shutters that cover the plug slots and help prevent little fingers or objects from going into the outlet.
+- Install tamper-resistant receptacles to protect younger children from shocks.
+They have special shutters that cover the plug slots and help prevent objects (like little fingers) from going into the outlet.

-- Check all of your cords.
-If a cord is frayed, replace it.
-Tape won’t protect anyone from a shock.
-Extension cords – which should only be used temporarily – are prone to cracking and fraying, which can lead to a shock or fire.
+- Check all your cords.
+Replace any frayed or damaged cords.
+Only use extension cords temporarily.
+They are prone to cracking and fraying, which can lead to a shock or fire.